Invited Choir Ensembles

 Recording Requirements

-- Total time for all submissions must be no less than 10 or more than 15 minutes in length.
+- Total time for MS/JH and HS submissions must be no less than 10 or more than 15 minutes in length.
+Total time for College/University submissions must be no less than 15 minutes and no more than 30 minutes in length.

 - There should be no verbal identification on the performance tracks.

-- At least one selection must be an A Capella (unaccompanied) performance.
+- At least one selection must be an A Cappella (unaccompanied) performance.

-- List of all titles, composers, arrangers, length of tracks and dates of performances will be submitted online.
+- List of all titles, composers, arrangers, length of tracks and dates of performances must be submitted online.

 - Acceptable recording formats for upload: